chebfun/chebsite/docs/functions/chebfun2v/quiver.md

 ---
-title: """quiver"""
+title: "quiver"
 layout: function-reference-item
-class_name: """chebfun2v"""
+class_name: "chebfun2v"
-function_name: """quiver"""
+function_name: "quiver"
-snippet: """Quiver plot of CHEBFUN2V."""
+snippet: "Quiver plot of CHEBFUN2V."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- QUIVER   Quiver plot of CHEBFUN2V.
+<pre class="help-text"> QUIVER   Quiver plot of CHEBFUN2V.
     QUIVER(F) plots the vector velocity field of F. QUIVER automatically attempts to scale the arrows to fit within the grid.
 The arrows are on a uniform grid.